CodeFromAnywhere/react-with-native/README.md

 ### NB

 - Tailwind is a peer dependency!
-Without it, `react-with-native` still works, but lots of components won't have a default styling
+Without it, `react-with-native` still works, but lots of components won't have a default styling and you need to supply your own classNames via `replaceClassName`